 The UI can be intimidating for some people with so many features but it is really easy to learn.
-You get to sort the bookmarks in folders, filter redundant links and remove broken links which help in keeping your collection clean.
+It can sort the bookmarks in folders, filter redundant links and remove broken links which help in keeping your collection clean.
 You can directly share the articles with one button.

-You get a few extra features with this app and it allows you to get a preview of an article without opening it first.
+It has a few extra features with this app and it allows you to get a preview of an article without opening it first.
 You get to sort bookmarks by date, name, tags, etc. The premium version has an option of filtering links like broken and duplicates.
 You can integrate google drive and dropbox with raindrop.io pro version and save all your bookmarks on the cloud.
-Integration with other services like Instapaper is also included in the pro versio
+Integration with other services like Instapaper is also included in the pro version.

 Offline: Raindrop.io doesn’t save bookmarks offline, you can view them only when you’re connected to the internet.
 It does have an option to sync with the cloud where you can save and download the articles.

 Cross-platform sync: It does have apps for all the platforms.
 You can use the Chrome extension or the web app for computers and apps.
 For mobiles (apps are available for both iOS and Android).

 Advanced Search (tags): Searching saved articles is a breeze with this app.
 Tag search option is available with a few other options to make it even easier when looking for bookmarks.